DEShawResearch/fs123/core123/README.md

 # Core123

 Core123 is a motley collection useful of C++ libraries and utilities.
-Almost all are header-only, but one (complaints.hpp) require linkage.
-To use the header-only utilities, just #include the relevant header and go.
-The only headers that require linkage are explicitly identified in the list below.
+It is completely header-only.
+To use it, just tell your compiler where to find it (-I...), #include the relevant header(s) and go.

 Each header file contains a more-or-less standalone collection of related classes and functions.
 Documentation is in comments at the top of the file.

 They make extensive, unconditional use of C++14.
-There is conditional use of C++17.
+There is limited use of C++17.

 Most of the code is original, but a few libraries are available